John & Peggy Milliman's

 “My Mom rode with us.”

-Eventually, the truck got taken out of service (Dady closed his business for health reasons in the 1960’s and went to work as a design engineer for Redcap in Arizona where he has several patents still in his name) but not out of the family.
+Eventually, the truck got taken out of service (Dady closed his business for health reasons in the 1960’s and went to work as a design engineer for Redcap where he has several patents still in his name) but not out of the family.
 The step side bed was taken out of its nearly half-century of dry storage and was reunited with the truck.

 Except for an additional tail light (the truck came off the assembly line with only one), the truck remains completely original.